-- 1. The Finance and Resources Committee (the Committee) is a sub-committee of the Council. (reference to sub-committee deleted) - 2.
-The Committee shall perform such functions as the Council may delegate to or confer upon the Committee. (reference inserted to make this standing order subject to the new standing order 3).
+- 1. The Finance and Resources Committee (the Committee) is a committee of the Council. - Subject to Standing Order 3, the Committee shall perform such functions as the Council may delegate to or confer upon the Committee. - At least once each year the Committee shall meet as the Remuneration Committee (or appoint a sub-committee from among its members to do so) to determine the annual salary review for HPC employees.